tigermursa/JavaScript-Mastery-2024/Advance-Js-Course/Module-1/What is JavaScript/Readme.md

 We don't need to specify the type of the variable on the declaration, because they decide the type on runtime .
+But if we use typeScript then we have to specify the type so that we can prevent errors before runtime.

 ### Single Threaded:

 Means the execution of instructions happens in a single sequence.
-But it can handle multitasking .
+However, it can manage multitasking by leveraging browser APIs or, in the case of Node.js, utilizing our CPU threads.